cosmos/cosmos-sdk/x/auth/vesting/README.md

 :::warning
 This module is deprecated in favor of x/accounts.
-The creation of vesting account using x/auth/vesting, is not possible since v0.51
+The creation of vesting account, using x/auth/vesting, is not possible since v0.51.
+For existing chains, importing the x/auth/vesting module is still required for backward compatibility purposes.
 :::

 * [Intro and Requirements](#intro-and-requirements)